-The materials below can be used to help promote NYS Talking Book and Braille Library services to eligible youths and adults that your library or organization works with.
+Libraries or other organizations may use these materials to help promote NYS Talking Book and Braille Library services to eligible youths and adults that they work with.

 - TBBL Sign (91KB) - Libraries and other agencies with audiobook collections can print this sign and display it near the collection.
 (Text of sign.)

 - Talking Book Services for Library Patrons - A one-page handout for librarians.

 - Promotional Flyer (PDF)- A one-page tear-off, with TBBL contact information, to display on your community board.

 - Guide to Library Services (72 KB) - This is a two-page introduction to using the TBBL service.
 Public libraries that sign patrons up for the service may want to provide this handout at the time they certify an application.